My Back Pages: The Byrds' version

 The song was initially suggested as a suitable vehicle for the band by their manager Jim Dickson.
 Lead guitarist Jim McGuinn felt that it would make an effective cover version, but David Crosby, the band's rhythm guitarist, felt that covering another Dylan song was formulaic.
 The Byrds had already released a total of six Dylan covers on their first two albums, Mr. Tambourine Man and Turn!
 Turn!
 Turn!, enjoying particular success with their recordings of "Mr. Tambourine Man" and "All I Really Want to Do".
 Despite Crosby's objections, the band recorded "My Back Pages" between December 5 and 8, 1966, during the recording sessions for their fourth album.
 Upon its release, this cover was received well by the critics and is today regarded as one of the Byrds' strongest Dylan interpretations.
 Following its release on Younger Than Yesterday, the song would go on to become a staple of the Byrds' live concert repertoire, until their final disbandment in 1973.
 On December 4, 1968, a later line-up of the Byrds re-recorded an excerpt of "My Back Pages" as part of a medley that was included on their 1969 album, Dr. Byrds & Mr. Hyde.
 The song was performed live extensively during the band's later country rock period, often segueing into Jimmy Reed's "Baby What You Want Me to Do".
 Live versions from this time can be found on Live at Royal Albert Hall 1971 and as a bonus track on the reissue of (Untitled).
 The song was also performed live by a reformed line-up of the Byrds featuring Roger McGuinn, David Crosby, and Chris Hillman in January 1989.

 In addition to its appearance on the Younger Than Yesterday album, the Byrds' original version of "My Back Pages" appears on several of the band's compilations, including The Byrds' Greatest Hits, History of The Byrds, The Byrds Play Dylan, The Original Singles: 1967–1969, Volume 2, The Byrds, The Very Best of The Byrds, The Essential Byrds, and There Is a Season.
 In 1996, a previously unreleased alternate version of "My Back Pages" (which had been considered for release as a single in 1967) was included as a bonus track on the Columbia/Legacy reissue of Younger Than Yesterday.

 Other covers

 The song has been covered by numerous artists, including the Ramones, Po!, America, the Hollies, the Nice, Eric Johnson, the Box Tops, Carl Verheyen, Jackson Browne & Joan Osborne, Marshall Crenshaw, Keith Jarrett, Steve Earle, La Mancha de Rolando, Dick Gaughan, and Anna Nalick.
 Austrian singer-songwriter Wolfgang Ambros recorded a version of the song named "Alt und Jung" ("Old and Young").
 In 1995, the German rock musician Wolfgang Niedecken recorded a German-language (Kölsch language) cover of the song with the title "Vill Passiert Sickher" for his album Leopardefell.
-In addition, a Japanese-language cover by the Magokoro Brothers is included in the soundtrack of the Dylan film Masked and Anonymous.
+In addition, a Japanese-language cover by the Magokoro Brothers is included in the soundtrack of Masked and Anonymous, a feature film with a screenplay co-written by Dylan.